Eldorado7621/deploying-scalable-servers-cluster-udacity-azure-devops-project1/README.md

 5. Do not forget to destroy all resources that have been created <br>
 `terraform destroy` <br>
 `az image delete -g packer-rg -n project1-packer-image`

+##Acknoledgement
+Thanks to [acouprie](https://github.com/acouprie/udacity-azure-project1) for his github resource that helped me when I was stuck